Table of contents

 Relevant coursework: operations management, corporate finance, entrepreneurship

 Additionally, your education section offers another opportunity to emphasize relevant experience.
-For example, special projects could showcase your skills and capabilities in a positive light.
+For example, special projects and relevant coursework can showcase your skills and capabilities in a positive light.

 EDUCATION